ifm/ifm3d/examples/o3r/configuration/configuration.md

 ::::
 ::::{group-tab} C++

-If you need to use `Device` specific functions, you can cast the pointer to the relevant class:
+If you need to use functions specific to the concrete `Device` subclass, you can cast the pointer to the relevant class:

 :::cpp
 auto dev = ifm3d::Device::MakeShared();